top of page

 • Why could my Vet be involved?

 It is important to liaison with your Veterinary Practice and to view your dog's clinical history before we start behavioural training together.
-If working on training (i.e. teaching your dog new behaviours like recall, lead walking etc. rather than solving an issue like reactivity or separation anxiety) your Vet will not need to be consulted before we start our sessions.
 Many medical conditions can contribute to behavioural issues, this needs to be taken into account when working on changing behaviour.
 Simply put - we could do all the training in the world to help your dog overcome their issues, but it is unlikely to help if a medical issue is fueling your dog's behaviour.
 We need to cover this base.
 When you sign up to work on behavioural issues a Veterinary Referral form will be sent to your Veterinary Surgery for completion via email.
 This ensures your Vet is happy for us to work together and keeps them up-to-date.

 • Can I claim the costs on my pet insurance?

 As a full member of the APBC many pet insurance companies will cover my fees.
 Please call your insurance company if you plan to claim.
 Claiming on your insurance is assessed on a case-by-case basis so it is best to check first.
 Please inform your company that I am a full member of the APBC - companies only cover fees of behaviourists who are members of particular organisations (the APBC being one of them).
-To book in a behavioural session package the fee is required within two days to confirm your appointment days/times.
-Then you can claim the cost back from your insurance which will get paid directly to you.
+To book in a separation anxiety package the fee is required within two days to confirm your appointment days/times.
+Then you can claim the cost back from your insurance which will get paid directly to you (often minus an excess).

 bottom of page